Vonage/vivid-3/.github/CONTRIBUTING.md

 - Once you are done developing the change, commit your changes with a meaningful commit message

 - We are using `beachball` in order to document changes:
   - run: `npx beachball change` or `npm run change` .
-This will generate and commit change files.
-It will prompt you for some answers.
+You will be prompted to describe your change.
+Once you do, change files will be generated and commited.
   - Note that during CI a check is made to make sure this rule is followed

 - Push the changes to the remote repository using `git push origin branch-name-here`.